 I also know that people will ask if you can turn this into a full pecan pie.
 I think yes, you will be able to.
-You will probably need more pecans for the filling and you can use the pastry from my Coconut Cream Pie.
-Don’t bake the crust first, just pour your filling in.
-And watch those edges carefully as it bakes.
+You will probably need more pecans for the filling and you can use the pastry from my low carb Press-In Pie Crust.
+Par-bake it for 10 minutes and watch those edges carefully as it bakes.
 If they are browning a lot, cover them with foil.
-The baking time may vary.
+The baking time will vary.

 Everybody loves pecan pie on Thanksgiving.
 Here is a low carb, gluten-free version of chocolate pecan pie bars.
 You don't have to get off track during the holidays!